 Ziegler, O. (2013) “Animal testing for cosmetic products”, in Ziegler, O. EU regulatory decision making and the role of the United States: Transatlantic regulatory cooperation as a gateway for U. S. economic interests?, Wiesbaden: Springer VS, pp. 177-210.

 Zuang, V. & Hartung, T. (2005) “Making validated alternatives available—the strategies and work of the European Centre for the Validation of Alternative Methods (ECVAM)”, Alternatives to Animal Testing and Experimentation, 11, pp. 15-26 [accessed on 29 April 2020].

-1 European Commission, European Union (2011) Questions impact assessment; 2013 Implementation Date Marketing Ban Cosmetics Directive: Annex 2, Brussels: European Commission [accessed on 23 April 2017].
+1 European Commission (2011) Questions impact assessment: 2013 Implementation Date Marketing Ban Cosmetics Directive: Annex 2, Brussels: European Commission [accessed on 23 April 2017].

 2 Wilhelmus, K. R. (2001) “The Draize eye test”, Survey of Ophthalmology, 45, pp. 493-515.